 The problem with alcohol and catastrophic events

-Under normal circumstances, says McClary, “most adults who drink are able to do so within responsible limits.”
+Under normal circumstances, explained McClary, “most adults who drink are able to do so within responsible limits.”
 But studies show that catastrophic events can trigger increased substance use.
-“In the aftermath of 9/11,” she explains, “there was significantly increased use of alcohol, marijuana and cigarettes among New York City residents.
+“In the aftermath of 9/11,” she explained, “there was significantly increased use of alcohol, marijuana and cigarettes among New York City residents.
 In particular, there was a major increase of use in individuals — such as social drinkers — who’d used the substances previously.”

 Excessive drinking can also weaken your immune response, which can increase your risk for respiratory illnesses and other conditions, says Samantha Cassetty, a New York City-based registered dietitian.
 “Many people are surprised to learn that heavy drinking is considered eight drinks per week for women and 15 drinks for men.”

-How to keep drinking in check while sheltering in place
+How to keep drinking in check

 1. Set limits on how much you’re drinking